-Latest Update: Tata has confirmed that diesel-powered variants of the Tigor will be discontinued from April 2020.
-Read more on this here.
+Latest Update: Tata has launched the Tigor facelift.
+Read more about it here.

-Tata Tigor Price and Variants: The 2018 Tata Tigor is priced in the range of Rs 5.20 lakh to Rs 7.38 lakh (ex-showroom Delhi).
-It is available in the following variants for both petrol and diesel engine options: XE, XM, XZ and XZ+.
-The XZA, which gets an AMT, variant is limited to the petrol engine.
+Tata Tigor Price and Variants: The Tata Tigor is priced in the range of Rs 5.64 lakh to Rs 8.09 lakh (ex-showroom Delhi).
+It is available in a total of six variants: XE, XM, XMA, XZ, XZ+ and the XZA+, and two engine options.

-Tata Tigor Engine, Transmission and Mileage: The 2018 Tata Tigor is powered by a 1.2-litre, 3-cylinder petrol engine (85PS/114Nm) and a 1.05-litre, 3-cylinder diesel unit (70PS/140Nm).
-Both are mated to a 5-speed manual gearbox.
-However, the petrol engine can also be had with an AMT (automated manual transmission).
+Tata Tigor Engine, Transmission and Mileage: The Tata Tigor is powered by a 1.2-litre, 3-cylinder petrol engine (85PS/114Nm) and a 1.05-litre, 3-cylinder diesel unit (70PS/140Nm).
+Both are mated to a 5-speed manual gearbox as standard.
+However, the petrol engine is also offered with a 5-speed AMT (automated manual transmission).

-Tata Tigor Features: The 2018 Tata Tigor gets driver and co-driver airbags as standard, while rear parking sensors, ABS with EBD and Cornering Stability Control is offered from XZ variant onwards.
-The top variant now gets a 7-inch touchscreen infotainment display with voice command recognition through Android Auto, image and video playback and Tata’s ConnectNext App Suite.
-It also gets digital controls for the automatic climate control and auto-fold ORVMs that are electrically adjustable.
+Tata Tigor Features: Tata has introduced a new digital instrument cluster in the XZ+ and the XZA+ variants of the Tigor.
+It also gets driver and co-driver airbags as standard, while rear parking sensors, ABS with EBD and Cornering Stability Control is offered from XZ variant onwards.
+The top variant gets a 7-inch touchscreen infotainment display with voice command recognition through Android Auto, Apple CarPlay, image and video playback and Tata’s ConnectNext App Suite.
+It also gets digital controls for automatic climate control and auto-fold ORVMs that are electrically adjustable.